-A broad set of research has shown that a variety of economic factors-including asset portfolios, trade exposure, and industrial organization-affect firm preferences in areas such as trade policy and environmental policy (Falkner 2008; Helen V Milner 1988; I.S.
-Kim and Osgood 2019).
-Some scholars have demonstrated that institutional factors, including policy legacies and trade association membership (Woll 2009; Martin 1995), intersect with economic interests in shaping firm preferences.
+Firms are among the most powerful organized interests in modern politics, particularly American politics, so it is crucial to understand what drives their preferences.
+A broad set of research has shown that a variety of economic factors-including asset portfolios, trade exposure, and industrial organization-affect firm preferences in areas such as trade policy and environmental policy (Falkner 2008; I.S.
+Kim and Osgood 2019; Milner 1999).
+Some scholars have demonstrated that institutional factors including policy legacies and trade association membership (Woll 2009; Martin 1995) intersect with economic interests in shaping firm preferences.

 The literature on firm preferences toward climate policy specifically reflects the importance of both economic and institutional factors (Levy and Kolk 2002; Meckling 2015).
-Collectively, the literature has begun to develop a systematic understanding of how in particular economic factors shape climate policy preferences, with recent research highlighting the trade exposure of polluting sectors (Genovese 2019), competitive dynamics vis-a-vis other producers (Kennard 2020), and embeddedness in fossil fuel supply chains (Cory, Lerner, and Osgood 2020) as explanatory variables.
+Collectively, the literature has begun to develop a systematic understanding of how economic factors in particular shape climate policy preferences, with recent research highlighting the trade exposure of polluting sectors (Genovese 2019), competitive dynamics vis-a-vis other producers (Kennard 2020), and embeddedness in fossil fuel supply chains (Cory, Lerner, and Osgood 2020) as explanatory variables.
 A systematic understanding of the effect of institutions on climate policy preferences, however, remains elusive.
-In this article, we aim to begin to address this question by focusing on a central feature of firms' institutional and political environments: federalism.
+In this article, we aim to begin to address this question by focusing on a central feature of firms' institutional environments: federalism.

-In federal systems such as the United States (U.S.), the co-existence of policies at both the national and sub-national level and their interactions can create complementary or conflicting pressures for firms.
-In climate politics specifically, sub-national entities such as states and provinces have often been policy leaders compared to national governments, in particular in the Anglo-Saxon developed world.
+In federal systems such as the United States (U.S.), the co-existence of policies at both the national and sub-national level can create complementary or conflicting pressures for firms.
+In climate politics specifically, sub-national entities such as states and provinces have often been policy leaders compared to national governments, particularly in the Anglo-Saxon developed world.
 Yet, the relationship between federalism and how organized interests engage in politics remains an underexplored area of study in American and comparative politics.
-Research on federalism has predominantly examined inter-governmental dynamics and policy adoption, focusing both on vertical (state-federal) and horizontal (state-state) interactions (Volden 2002, 2005; Oates 1999; Hooghe 2001).
+Research on federalism has predominantly examined inter-governmental dynamics and policy adoption, focusing on vertical (state-federal) and horizontal (state-state) interactions (Volden 2002, 2005; Oates 1999; Hooghe 2001).
 This focus on policymakers and policy adoption comes at the cost of understanding the broader political effects of sub-national policies and politics.
 This includes in particular cross-level effects on organized interests which are central to modern political life.

-Some recent research has begun to pay greater attention to these effects, in particular with regard to unions and cities (Goldstein and You 2017; Darmofal et al. 2019).
-In the following, we focus on firms, whose political clout is significant in policy-making (Gilens and Page 2014).
-We advance arguments about the effects of, first, state policy, and, second, state politics on national firm preferences.
+Some recent research has begun to pay greater attention to these effects, in particular with regard to unions and city governments (Goldstein and You 2017; Darmofal et al. 2019).
+In the following, we focus on firms, whose political clout is significant in policy-making.
+We advance arguments about the effects of, first, state policy, and second, state politics on national firm preferences.